E-detectors: a nonparametric framework for sequential change detection: Nonparametric sequential change detection using e-detectors

+E-detectors can be thought of as a general reduction of change detection to sequential testing.
+Given the recent advances in nonparametric, composite sequential testing using nonnegative supermartingales and e-processes, our e-detectors now make new classes of change detection problems possible.
+We detail below some interesting nontrivial examples of change detection problems that can now be solved using e-detectors.

-\paragraph{Special case 1: when likelihood ratios are well-defined.} We briefly mention two special cases of our framework.
-The first is parametric, when likelihood ratios are well-defined.
-When the pre- and post-change distributions are known, then the standard CUSUM and SR processes from \eqref{eq::CUSUM_formula} and~\eqref{eq::SR_formula} are both e-detectors.
-If the post-change distribution is only known to lie in some set, then taking a mixture likelihood ratio yields e-detectors (using either a non-anticipating predictable mixture or using a fixed mixture distribution).
-If the pre-change distribution is also not known, but maximum likelihood estimation is efficient under the null, then e-processes can be constructed that take the ratio of mixture likelihoods over the alternative to maximum likelihood under the null, as done in universal inference~\citep{wasserman2020universal} or in~\cite{tartakovsky2014nearly}.
+\paragraph*{Example 1: when likelihood ratios are well-defined.} Consider first the parametric case, when $\mathcal {P,Q}$ have a common reference measure and likelihood ratios are well-defined.
+When the pre- and post-change distributions are known (meaning $\mathcal {P,Q}$ are singletons), then the standard likelihood-ratio based CUSUM and SR processes from \eqref{eq::CUSUM_formula} and~\eqref{eq::SR_formula} are both e-detectors.
+If $\mathcal Q$ is composite, then taking a mixture likelihood ratio yields e-detectors (using either a non-anticipating predictable mixture or using a fixed mixture distribution).
+If $\mathcal P$ is also composite, but maximum likelihood estimation is efficient over $\mathcal P$, then e-processes can be constructed that take the ratio of mixture likelihoods over the alternative to maximum likelihood under the null, as done in universal inference~\citep[Section 8]{wasserman2020universal} or in~\cite{tartakovsky2014nearly}.
+If the ``reverse information projection'' (RIPr) is computable (analytically or numerically), then one can use the method of~\cite{grunwald2019safe}, though there are some subtleties: by default the method produces e-values over blocks of observations, which can be multiplied across independent blocks to produce a nonnegative supermartingale (and thus e-process) to be used within our framework.
+But sometimes, the sequence of RIPr's over increasing sample sizes (nested blocks) automatically produces an e-process, and when this happens, it is more powerful than universal inference (see~\cite{grunwald2019safe,ramdas2022game} for details).